devkeydet/AzureAutomationAutoScaleVirtualMachines/README.md

 ## Overview
 This is adaptation of the
-[Custom Auto Scaling for Azure ARM Virtual�Machines](
+[Custom Auto Scaling for Azure ARM Virtual Machines](
     https://shiningdragonsoftware.net/2016/11/10/custom-auto-scaling-for-azure-arm-virtual-machines/
 ) sample.
 The goal of the adaptation is to get the original sample working in